 WResource::handleRequest() is finished.

-Updated by Adrian McElligott 25 days ago
+Updated by Adrian McElligott over 1 year ago

 I don't think that it exist, but what would be handy is a way to force close the underlying socket.
 As the DDOS uses HTTP1/1 "keep alive" to keep the connection open, they are overwhelming the server with connects to a WResource.
 They are not application-level connections.
 I wonder if anyone else has had to deal with this, and if so how they did it.
 My current thinking is to relocate from wthttpd to behind apache or nginx, and then to use some kind of WAF (web application firewall) extension or plugin from there.